Tejaaswini28499/Training-Devops/K8 2025/Ingress.md

 1. How does Ingress differ from LoadBalancer and NodePort?
 2. Explain host-based vs path-based routing with examples.
 3. How do you configure TLS/HTTPS in Ingress?
+Create a TLS Secret with your certificate and key:
+Reference the Secret in your Ingress YAML:
+The Ingress Controller (e.g., NGINX) terminates HTTPS using the certificate in the secret.
-4. What are some common NGINX Ingress annotations you have used?
+5. What are some common NGINX Ingress annotations you have used?

 * `nginx.ingress.kubernetes.io/rewrite-target` → rewrites request paths
 * `nginx.ingress.kubernetes.io/ssl-redirect` → forces HTTPS